numenta/htmresearch/projects/classification/README.md

 * 5min of stumbling around
 * 5min of sitting

-The sensor used to record accelerometer data is the TI SensorTag CC2541
+The sensor used to record accelerometer data is the TI SensorTag CC2541.

-## Record data
-To connect to the SensorTag and write data to a file: enable bluetooth, and run `node sensortag/record_sensortag_data.js '<filename>.csv'`

-## Visualize data
+### Data analysis of the SensorTag data
+* Change to `nupic.research/projects/classification/sensor/sensortag_data`
+* Run `python trajectory_converter.py` to convert the input files and generate the model params.
+* Run `python run_models.py` to run the models on the converted data and generate the output results
-Run `python sensortag/plot_sensortag_data.py`.
-This will plot the accelerometer data recorded by the TI Sensortag
+* Run `python plot_results.py` to plot the converted data and associated anomalies.

-## Data preprocessing
-To get good results on the data recorded by the sensor tag, it is necessary to account for misplacements of the sensor on the leg of the patient.
-So compensate, we convert and rotate the data before feeding it to the sequence classifier.
-Run `python sensortag/experiments/trajectory_converter.py` to clean the data out.
+* If all went well, the generated output will be located in `plot_results`

+# 2. NLP

+[TODO]